imhicihu/Streaming/Guidelines.md

 ## Checklist

+### MacOSX environment
+* Check the extension of your cable power is not out of reach to the place of the webinar/streaming
+* Check your batteries of your notebook/netbook is charged to full extent
+* Verify that your Mozilla Firefox® is updated
+* Clear the caché of your Mozilla Firefox®
+* Verify that your Adobe Flash Player® is updated
+* Check
+* Verify that your Google Chrome® is updated
+* Clear the caché of your Google Chrome®

+### Windows environment
 * Check the extension of your cable power is not out of reach to the place of the webinar/streaming
 * Check your batteries of your notebook/netbook is charged to full extent
 * Verify that your Mozilla Firefox® is updated